General Questions

 We appreciate your interest in our colors, but this is not a service we provide.
 We have an extensive rod blank lineup and we're happy to help you find what you need for your build.

-Where can I find help on guide spacing?
+Where can I find help on guide selection and spacing?

 How can I tell if a blank is one or two pieces?